 Only Coconut Oil?

 Any oil will do this, although I very much encourage sticking with plant based oils, and steering clear of mineral oil in particular, which derives from petroleum.
-Olive, hemp, and jojoba are all excellent oils that will work here.
+Olive, hemp seed, and jojoba are all excellent oils that will work here.
 I happen to love the smell of coconut oil.
-And I know this brand that produces an excellent organic, Fair Trade, virgin Coconut Oil… (Psssst!
+And I know this brand that produces an excellent organic, Fair Trade, coconut oil… (Psssst!
 It’s Dr. Bronner’s)

 Two of our lovely Dr. Bronner’s staff agreed to remove their makeup for me using coconut oil alone.
 Here is Myrna Olea, our Customer Service Rep.